freenas/freenas-docs/userguide/tasks.rst

 :guilabel:`Edit` and :guilabel:`Delete` options.

-.. note:: :literal:`%` symbols are automatically escaped and should not be prefixed with backslashes.
+.. note:: :literal:`%` symbols are automatically escaped and do not need to be prefixed with backslashes.
 For example, use :samp:`date '+%Y-%m-%d'` in a cron job to generate a filename based on the date.